-After you have installed a language pack, you can use it with ocrmypdf -l <language>, for example ocrmypdf -l spa.
-For multilingual documents, you can specify all languages to be expected, e.g. ocrmypdf -l eng+fra for English and French.
+After you have installed a language pack, you can use it with ocrmypdf -1 <language>, for example ocrmypdf -1 spa.
+For multilingual documents, you can specify all languages to be expected, e.g. ocrmypdf -1 eng+fra for English and French.
 English is assumed by default unless other language(s) are specified.